The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Introduction

 While there are now 11 \textit{bona-fide} events that comprise the LFBOT class, the nature of their progenitor and central engine still remains highly uncertain.
 Given that LFBOTs are intrinsically rare transients ($<1\%$ the CCSN volumetric rate; \citealt{coppejans2020, ho2023_fbot}), they likely have unusual astrophysical origins.
-For example, it has been theorized that LFBOTs could represent rare end-states to massive star evolution, such as failed SNe that create accreting black holes (BH; \citealt{margutti2019, perley2019, qlc2019, antoni2022}), pulsational-pair instability SNe (PPISNe; \citealt{leung2020}), or magnetar-powered SNe \citep{prentice2018, vurm2021}.
-These theories, in particular, directly connect LFBOTs to other transient phenomena from stellar deaths, including: CCSNe, long gamma-ray bursts (LGRBs; arise from collapsars), and hydrogen-poor SLSNe (SLSNe-I; thought to originate from magnetar-powered core-collapse events).
-On the other hand, \citet{metzger2022} and \citet{klencki2025} hypothesize that LFBOTs (and possibly Type Ibn and Icn SNe) originate from mergers of stellar-mass BHs or neutron stars (NSs) with Wolf-Rayet (WR) stars.
-Given the observational similarities of LFBOTs to TDEs of supermassive BHs (SMBH), it has also been proposed they may derive from TDEs of intermediate-mass BHs (IMBHs; \citealt{kwo+2019, perley2019, ho2023}) or stellar-mass BHs or NSs \citep{tsuna2025}.
-Finally, several studies have debated whether LFBOTs simply represent shock interactions with dense CSM material \citep{margalit2022, pellegrino2022, gutierrez2026, khatami2024, gnh+2026}.
+For example, it has been theorized that LFBOTs could represent rare end-states to massive star evolution, such as failed SNe that create accreting black holes (BH; \citealt{margutti2019, perley2019, qlc2019, antoni2022, chrimes2024}), pulsational-pair instability SNe (PPISNe; \citealt{leung2020}), or magnetar-powered SNe \citep{prentice2018, vurm2021}.
+In each of these scenarios, a compact object forms and produces hot, blue, LFBOT-like emission from either rapid rotation or the accretion on the compact object.
+Interestingly, these theories also directly connect LFBOTs to other transient phenomena from stellar deaths, including: CCSNe, long gamma-ray bursts (LGRBs; arise from collapsars), and hydrogen-poor SLSNe (SLSNe-I; thought to originate from magnetar-powered core-collapse events).
+On the other hand, \citet{metzger2022} and \citet{klencki2025} hypothesize that LFBOTs (and possibly Type Ibn and Icn SNe) originate from mergers of stellar-mass BHs or neutron stars (NSs) with Wolf-Rayet (WR) stars. \citet{metzger2022} highlights that this model can reproduce all consistently observed properties of LFBOTs, including their low $^{56}$Ni masses, featureless spectra, extended CSM, and aspherical ejecta of LFBOTs, which many other progenitor models cannot do.
+Given the observational similarities of LFBOTs to TDEs of supermassive BHs (SMBH), including their early, blue featureless spectra and late-time UV and He emission, it has also been proposed they may derive from TDEs of intermediate-mass BHs (IMBHs; \citealt{kwo+2019, perley2019, ho2023}) or stellar-mass BHs or NSs \citep{tsuna2025}.
+Several studies have also debated whether LFBOTs simply represent shock interactions with dense CSM material \citep{margalit2022, pellegrino2022, gutierrez2026, khatami2024, gnh+2026}, but these models fail to explain the variable X-ray emission observed for several LFBOTs \citep{margutti2019, yao2022}.
+Finally, it is completely possible that the LFBOT class comprises multiple of these proposed progenitor models, as several studies have shown the difficulties in fitting all LFBOTs under a single progenitor model \citep{chrimes2026, sevilla2026}.